 We’re starting to hit a problem with the new CSS methods (Flexbox and Grid), and how people using a keyboard (or equivalent) interact with a page.
 I’m not the first to say the keyboard order should follow the CSS, but I’d like to highlight some recent examples from work (anonymised).

 The problem is not just that designers / developers won’t think about the keyboard focus order.
 The problem is that even if you do, you still can’t make it work!

 Apart from Firefox the keyboard focus order follows the DOM order (see some examples from Adrian Roselli).
 However, with flexbox and grid, the layout can be independent from that order.
 This is a good thing overall, and allows a lot more flexibility and power when it comes to responsive layouts.

-However, when you use that flexibility it is leading to some intractable problems.
+However, even when you use that flexibility for a more standard layout it is leading to some intractable problems.